 R U OK?
 Day is a day of action, reminding us that reaching out and having a conversation with those around us and asking the question ‘are you okay?’ could save a life.

 However once we ask ‘are you okay’, we need to be prepared for the answer to be ‘no’.
 Getting flustered, trying to find a band aid solution, or talking about your own problems isn’t helpful.
 If you’ve asked the question, you have to be patient and prepared for the answer that comes with it.

-P&N Bank We Champion Partner, Lifeline WA share how to respond and support someone who is not okay.
+P&N Bank community partner, Lifeline WA share how to respond and support someone who is not okay.

 No, I’m not okay

 - If the person says ‘no’, then it is important to encourage the person to talk about it.
 You can say something like ‘what’s been going on for you?’ or ‘let’s have a chat about it’.
 It is important not to force the person to talk, but to make it clear you would like to hear about it.
 It might be useful to go for a walk together - people often talk more freely when they don’t have to make lots of eye contact.